Vital-Vuillaume/Interactive-Carousel-for-Cesco-Leak/README.md

-# Interactive Carousel for Cesco-Link
+# Interactive Carousel for Cesco-Leak

 This project contains an interactive carousel developed in JavaScript for the AsterJDM organization at Cesco-Link.
 It allows displaying custom cards with smooth navigation using the "Next" and "Previous" buttons.